 After we have established that we want to make the world a better place the question is how?

 First we need to remember that we created the monster so we can redesign it to become a tool for our prosperity.
 It was made during times where the world could be described, continuing the movie analogies, as a western, an empty world with its wild open landscape with few people but a lot of resources.
-Through times passing however it turned into a sci-fi where we humans are travelling the through the outer space in our THE ECONOMICS OF THE COMING SPACESHIP EARTH, filled with more and more people in a limited space with limited resources.
-So let us update our economic thinking so that it fits our spaceship, our earth, with its limits of space and resources so that we can survive and have a good time in space. https://www.youtube.com/watch?v=3GwjfUFyY6M
+Through times passing however, it turned into a sci-fi where we humans are travelling the through the outer space in our spaceship earth, filled with more and more people in a limited space with limited resources.
+So let us update our economic thinking so that it fits our spaceship, our earth, with its limits of space and resources so that we can survive and have a good time in space.

-Earth as a spaceship helps when thinking on how to design our economy and give 3 more hints on how the economy should be constructed.
+Earth as a spaceship helps when thinking on how to design our economy and it gives 3 more hints on how the economy should be constructed.
 Second, respecting the physical laws and limits are important.
 It is madness to think we can create something from nothing or nothing from something or that something can grow forever on limited space.
 Third, limited space and resources of the spaceship means we have to distribute the resources better, share it better and collaborate doing so.
-Fourth, since we are dissipative structures, requiring resources to consume to survive and leaving waste behind, let our economy be regenerative looking at how mother nature has done things for billions of years and try to learn.
+Fourth, since we are dissipative structures, requiring resources to consume to survive and leaving waste behind, let our economy be regenerative by having a look at how mother nature has done things for billions of years and try to learn.

 These are more general foundations of our new economy with a goal of make better life for all within the limits of the planet.
 The details will be sorted out by existing knowledge and experience about economics better suited for our biosphere and the trials and errors of experimentation.
 Quoting Donella Meadows: